budezllc/doh.wtf/README.md

-DOHWTF ERC-20 Mint/Claim page.
+DOHCOIN ERC-20 Mint/Claim page.
 I really like this token.
+See main homepage at https://dohcoin.com